vin0110/django-associations/README.md

   * Joe lives at 123 Main
   * Bob lives at 123 Main

-Joe is related to Sue via both the parentOf and the livesAt association.
+Joe is related to Sue via both the livesAt and the parentOf (twice) associations.

   * Joe lives at 123 Main
   * Sue lives at 123 Main